Azzrk-Docs/solid-principles/README.md

 ---
 ## 1. Single Responsibility Principle (SRP) :

-The Single Responsibility Principle (SRP) can be summarized as:
+The Single Responsibility Principle (SRP) can be summarized as :

  **"Do One Thing, and Do It Well."**